General Resources for Therapy

 Waking the Tiger and Trauma and Memory, two books by Peter Levine.
 The body as the archive of trauma and the vital need to heal both physically and psychologically.

 The Wounded Woman by Linda Leonard.
 Powerful, helpful perspective on the father-daughter relationship.

 The Way of Woman by Helen Luke.
 Essays exploring problems of living from a psychological perspective.

 Change Your Brain, Change Your Life by Daniel Amen.
 Learn what prematurely ages the brain; what helps the brain; and helps you live a healthier life.

 The Masculine Self by Christopher Kilmartin (5th ed., with Andrew P. Smiler) an academic approach, and Overcoming Masculine Depression: The Pain Behind the Mask, also by Kilmartin, a book for therapists that may help general readers as it is readable.

 I’m Working on It in Therapy by Gary Trosclair.
-Readable, engaging book by this Jungian Analyst, focuses on how you can engage with and be more effective concerning the process of therapy.
+Readable, engaging book by this Jungian Analyst, focuses on how you can engage with and be more effective in the therapy process.
 I highly recommend this book as a resource to people never before in therapy or who wish to enhance their therapy process.